-- Monitoring the activities and effectiveness of the internal audit function including approving the engagement of the internal auditor; - Overseeing and monitoring the integrity of financial systems, processes and reporting; - Reviewing draft annual and half-yearly financial statements with management and external auditors and making recommendations to the full Board; - · Reviewing and monitoring the Company's compliance with law and ASX Listing Rules; - Reviewing processes for promoting compliance with the Company's Code of Conduct and Speaking Up Policy; - Reviewing processes to manage related party transactions and potential conflicts of interest in line with the Company's Related Party Transactions Policy; - Reporting regularly to the Board on its activities and findings; - Making recommendations for the appointment or removal of the external auditors; - · Monitoring the ongoing independence of the external auditor; and - Other responsibilities as required by the Board or considered appropriate.
+- · Monitoring the activities and effectiveness of the internal audit function; - Overseeing and monitoring the integrity of financial systems, processes and reporting; - Reviewing draft annual and half-yearly financial statements with management and external auditors and making recommendations to the full Board; - · Reviewing and monitoring the Company's compliance with law and ASX Listing Rules; - Reviewing processes for promoting compliance with the Company's Code of Conduct and Speaking Up Policy; - Reviewing processes to manage related party transactions and potential conflicts of interest in line with the Company's Related Party Transactions Policy; - Reporting regularly to the Board on its activities and findings; - Making recommendations for the appointment or removal of the external and the internal auditors; - Monitoring the ongoing independence of the external auditor; and - Other responsibilities as required by the Board or considered appropriate.

-The Audit Committee policy is to recommend to the Board for appointment, external auditors who clearly demonstrate quality and independence.
+The Company and Audit Committee policy is to appoint external auditors who clearly demonstrate quality and independence.
 The performance of the external auditor is reviewed annually.
 Applications for tender for external audit services may be requested from time to time as deemed appropriate, taking into consideration assessment of performance, existing value and tender costs.